wanglab-neuro/Orofacial_U19_Shared_Files/README.md

 - Stereotaxic surgery log sheet_Filled.jpg: example of filled logs after surgery
 - wanglab.py: Python code used to generate lab-wide DataJoint schema
 - TGvIRt.py: Python code used to generate DataJoint schema for vIRt ephys experiments
+- vIRt20_Probe33.xlsx: example of notes kept for chronic recordings.
+NB: there are two tabs (tracksheet to record depth of each tetrode, and Notes)
+- Experiment Note Sheet - vIRt22.xlsx: example of notes kept for semi-chronic recordings.
+This is basically an extension of a surgery log.